-After fulfilling these steps you basically will be following the application guide of the Federal Express Entry system where Immigration, Refugees and Citizenship Canada (IRCC) has the sole discretion in giving you the permanent residence based on the documents you will be submitting to them.
+After fulfilling these steps you basically will be following the application guide of the Federal Express Entry system where Immigration Consultants of Canada Regulatory Council (ICCRC) has the sole discretion in giving you permanent residence based on the documents you will be submitting to them.

 ONIP TECH DRAWS

-ONIP Tech draws which began in 2019 provides new opportunities for foreign immigrants that fall under the Human Capital Stream.
+ONIP Tech draws which began in 2019 provide new opportunities for foreign immigrants that fall under the Human Capital Stream.
 The OINP searches for applicants in the Express Entry pool that satisfy:

 The list of Targeted NOC codes are:

 So if you are an experienced skilled worker in any of the above following NOC codes, then you can benefit from this newly formed program that has been successfully running.

 The latest tech draw happened yesterday, 15th December 2020, where 668 candidates in the CRS range of 460-468 were invited to apply.